cheshire137/chrome_youtube2spotify/README.md

 ## To-do List

-* Add a Spotify links to music videos on YouTube.
-Clicking the link will open the song in Spotify.
 * Allow creating a Spotify playlist from a subreddit like [/r/Music](http://www.reddit.com/r/Music) on [Reddit](http://www.reddit.com), using the latest/top YouTube links that have been posted.